 Clarence hopes that the international distribution of the mugs will pique people’s interest and inspire them to learn more about the pueblos—their arts, history, and culture.
 He is proud to represent his pueblo and people with his traditional Ohkay Owingeh design.

 “I feel honored and blessed to share that.
 It’s not every day that you’re asked to make something for a particular purpose, one which will also assist the 19 different pueblos and the IPCC.”

-In January 2015, five Pueblo potters, Erik Fender (San Ildefonso), Elizabeth Medina (Zia), Frederica Antonio (Acoma), Patricia Lowden (Acoma), and Robin Teller (Isleta), were commissioned by Shumakolowa Native Arts to create traditional Pueblo pottery in the form of a contemporary coffee mug, which could be replicated.
+In January 2015, five Pueblo potters, Erik Fender (San Ildefonso), Elizabeth Medina (Zia), Frederica Antonio (Acoma), Patricia Lowden (Acoma), and Robin Teller (Isleta), were commissioned by the Indian Pueblo Store to create traditional Pueblo pottery in the form of a contemporary coffee mug, which could be replicated.

 The popularity of the mugs prompted the commission of a second series of Pueblo Pottery Mugs, this time with designs by Martha Romero (Nambé), Carlos Laate (Zuni), Denise Chavarria (Santa Clara), Helen Bird (Santo Domingo), and a collaboration from Lisa Holt (Cochiti) and Harlan Reano (Santo Domingo).

 Series two debuted with Martha Romero’s design just before Christmas 2017, with the others being released at intervals through mid-February 2018.
 Series three debuted in October 2018 with mugs from Juanita Fragua (Jemez), Clarence Cruz (Ohkay Owingeh), Natalie Sandia (Jemez), Myron Sarracino (Laguna), and Hubert Candelario (San Felipe).
 The goal is to eventually have potters from each of New Mexico’s 19 Pueblos produce a mug design representing their pueblo.